Implications from Late-Time X-ray Detections of Optically Selected Tidal Disruption Events: State Changes, Unification, and Detection Rates: Observations, analysis and results

 The spectrum of \srctwo\, is relatively soft compared to the spectrum of \srcone: no photons with energies above 2 keV are detected.
 We fitted the source spectrum with a redshifted black body including a power law model for the background using Cash statistics.
 As for \srcone\, our fit--function includes a factor to model the foreground extinction, $N_H$.
 For this we use a rounded--off value of 1$\times 10^{20}$ cm$^{-2}$ given the $A_V=0.046$ from NED (\citealt{2011ApJ...737..103S}).
 The value of $N_H$ is kept fixed during the fit.

 Fitting the source and background together, we use a fit--function of an absorbed, redshifted black body for the source plus a power law for the background ({\sc pegpwr $+$ phabs $\times$ zashift $\times$ bbodyrad} in {\sc xspec}).
 We find a best-fit value for the black body temperature of 0.18$\pm$0.02 keV.
 The unabsorbed source flux, subtracting the flux due to the background power law in the 0.3--7 keV range is 1.9$\times 10^{-14}$\flx\, giving a 0.3--7 keV luminosity of L$_X=2 \times 10^{41}$\lum.
 The absorbed 0.3--7 keV flux is $(1.7^{+0.3}_{-0.5})\times 10^{-14}$\flx.
 The C-statistic of the fit was 34.5 for 29 bins and 27 degrees of freedom.
 Using the {\sc goodness} command in {\sc xspec} we obtained that 98\% of the realizations yield a lower fit statistic (when all simulations are drawn from the best-fit model).
-The bolometric source luminosity is 2.7$\times 10^{41}$\lum.
+The bolometric source luminosity of 2.7$\times 10^{41}$\lum~ is obtained from the normalisation of the black body spectral component.
+Here we assumed that no other emission components are present in other parts of the spectral energy distribution.

 As the fit shows some notable residuals, it mostly under-predicts the flux at low energies, we also try the simple fit--function used for \srcone\, ({\sc pegpwr $+$ phabs $\times$ pegpwr} in {\sc xspec}).
 For this power law fit we find a best-fit value for the power law index of 3.9$\pm$0.4, and an unabsorbed source flux in the 0.3--7 keV range of $3.9^{+1.2}_{-0.9}\times 10^{-14}$\flx\, giving a 0.3--7 keV luminosity of L$_X= 3.9^{+1.1}_{-1.0}\times 10^{41}$\lum.
 The absorbed 0.3--7 keV flux is $(3.5\pm0.9)\times 10^{-14}$\flx.
 The C-statistic of the fit was 25.2 for 29 bins and 27 degrees of freedom.
 Using the {\sc goodness} command in {\sc XSPEC} we obtained that 58\% of the realizations yield a lower fit statistic (again when all simulations are drawn from the best-fit model).